Effective temperature of active matter

-Here, $-\xi m_i {\bf v}_i$ is the frictional force and $\xi$ the friction coefficient. ${\mathbf \eta}_i$ is a Gaussian white noise representing thermal agitation with zero mean, and correlations $\langle {\bf \eta}_i(t) {\bf \eta}_i(t') \rangle = 2 \xi m_i T \delta(t-t')$ (we set $k_B=1$ henceforth).
-The systematic mechanical conservative force on particle $i$ due to all others is ${\bf f}^s_i \equiv \sum_{j=1}^N {\bf f}^s_{ij} = -\sum_{j=1}^N {\bf \nabla}_i U(r_{ij})$ with the $2n$-$n$ Lennard-Jones potential~\cite{Lekk} $U(r_{ij})=4\epsilon [\left(\sigma/r_{ij}\right)^{2n}-\left( \sigma/r_{ij}\right)^{n}] $. $r_{ij}$ is the interparticle distance.
-The short-range repulsion, parametrized by $\sigma$, prevents the overlapping of the particles and it is then a (soft) measure of the particle diameter.
-The energy parameter, $\epsilon$, describes the depth of the attraction.
-The mid-range attraction, $r_{Min}=\sigma 2^{-1/n}$, mimics the effective cross-linking by linker proteins between elements in the cytoskeleton.
-By choosing $n=18$ we get an adhesive soft-sphere potential with $r_{Min} \ll \sigma$ as often used to describe biomolecular assemblies~\cite{Wolynes2,Rosenbaum}.
 Finally, motors apply a force ${\bf f}^M_i$ on each particle following a stochastic process that mimics the realistic chemical process.
 For simplicity, we use here a time series of isotropic kicks.
 During $\tau$ steps of the molecular dynamics trajectory independent forces are applied to a fraction of randomly chosen particles.
-The strength of the force exerted on each particle is chosen to be a fraction of the mean mechanical force acting on the equivalent passive system, $\overline F=\frac{1}{N} \sum_{j=1}^N |{\bf f}_{ij}|$.
-Two types of motors are considered: {\it adamant} and {\it susceptible}~\cite{Wolynes2}.
-The former act in such a way that the direction of the force is chosen at random isotropically: their action is independent of the structural rearrangements they induce.
 The subset of propelled particles and the directions of the applied forces change at each power stroke of duration $\tau$.
-Susceptible motors slow down when they drive the system uphill in the (free)-energy landscape.
-In both cases motors are permanently applied.
-We neglect hydrodynamic effects.
+The strength of the force exerted on each particle is chosen to be a fraction of the mean mechanical force acting on the equivalent passive system, $\overline F=\frac{1}{N} \sum_{j=1}^N |{\bf f}_{ij}^s|$.
+The parameters $\tau$ and $\overline F$ and the fraction of motorized particles are chosen consistently in order to induce an out-of-equilibrium steady state always remaining in linear-response conditions.
+We consider here {\it adamant} motors~\cite{Wolynes2} which act in such a way that the direction of the force is chosen at random isotropically: their action is independent of the structural rearrangements they induce.
+The case of {\it susceptible} motors, which slow down when they drive the system uphill in the (free)-energy landscape, will be investigated in future work.

 We integrated Eqs.~(\ref{eq:langevin}) numerically using Ermak's algorithm~\cite{ermak78,allentildesley}.
 We henceforth use standard Lennard-Jones units: length, energy and time-units are $\sigma$, $\epsilon$ and $(m\sigma^2/\epsilon)^{\frac{1}{2}}$, respectively~\cite{allentildesley}.
 In all our simulations we used 100 independent configurations with 500 particles.
+We have checked that larger systems have equivalent structural and dynamical behavior.

 The passive system (motors switched off) is well characterized and presents gas, liquid and crystalline phases depending on the bath temperature and particle density~\cite{Lekk}.
 By tuning the intensity and direction of the non-conservative forces we drive the system near equilibrium (weak perturbation) or far from equilibrium (strong perturbation).
 We delay the description of the dynamic phase diagram to a more detailed publication.
 Here we focus on the driven dynamics of a system at conditions such that it is a liquid in equilibrium: $T=0.8$ and $\rho=1$.